Fractured Magic: Chapter Five

 “Wonderful, thank you!”

-Gareth followed the man's instructions, hesitating when he reached the mouth of the alley described.
+Gareth followed the man’s instructions, hesitating when he reached the mouth of the alley described.
 It was exactly the sort of place common sense told him to avoid: dark, with large objects obscuring the view to the other end.
 When he looked up, though, he could see the spires of a church he knew to be on Main Street.
-So he held a handkerchief to his face to block the smell, so foul it brought tears to his eyes, then plowed into the alley.
+He held a handkerchief to his face to block the smell and plowed into the alley.

-He'd only made it about a third of the way through when a heavy hand landed on his shoulder, making him jump and hiss like a feral cat.
-He bit his own tongue to keep from shouting, but it was only the man from before, the one who'd given him directions.
+He’d only made it about a third of the way through, though, when a heavy hand landed on his shoulder, making him jump and hiss like a feral cat.
+It was only the man from before, the one who’d given him directions.

 “Oh,” Gareth said, uncertain.

-He wanted to give the man the benefit of the doubt, but it was impossible not to hear the threat in his words.
-In the end, he decided to run.
-He could replace the cigarette case, but the same could not be said of his life.
-When he turned, though, he found another man behind him, this one carrying a knife that glittered in the moonlight.
+He wanted to give the man the benefit of the doubt, but he decided such a thing was not for moments like this.
+While he could replace the cigarette case, the same could not be said of his life.
+When he turned to run, though, he found another man behind him, this one holding a knife that glittered in the moonlight.
 It was the other man from before, Gareth realized, the one that had bumped into him.

 He'd been played.
 He glanced toward the mouth of the alley, but he knew no one would see them.
 It had been so dark from the street, the street itself too empty.

-Gareth had always imagined that being well-educated and reasonably clever, he'd be quick-thinking in emergencies.
-He always hated books where the hero froze at a crucial moment.
-But he hadn't understood the paralyzing effects of fear, the way powerlessness chilled your bones and whistled through your blood with every beat of your heart.
-He understood it now, as the stranger's knife danced along the back of his neck.
+Gareth had always imagined that, being well-educated and reasonably clever, he’d be quick-thinking in emergencies.
+He always hated books where the hero froze at a crucial moment, but he hadn’t understood then the paralyzing effects of fear, the way powerlessness chilled your bones and whistled through your blood with every beat of your heart.
+He understood it now, as the stranger’s knife danced along the back of his neck.

 “Call for help and Tag will slit your throat faster than you can piss yourself,” said the man with Gareth’s cigarette case.

-Before Gareth could feel a fresh wave of fear at that, Tag wrenched Gareth's arms behind his back while the other slammed his knee into Gareth's groin.
-Gareth grunted, the air leaving his lungs in a staccato burst, and he fell to the ground, barely registering the pain of his knees hitting the hard dirt.
+Before Gareth could feel a fresh wave of fear at that, Tag wrenched Gareth’s arms behind his back while the other slammed his knee into Gareth’s groin.
+Gareth grunted, the air leaving his lungs in a staccato burst, and fell to the ground.
+He barely registered the pain of his knees hitting the hard dirt.

-No one would see him, no one would hear him, so with shaking hands, Gareth threw his pocketbook at his assailant's feet.
-The man rifled through it, pulled out Gareth's Unity identification, and held the laminated papers to the light.
-“What's this?”
+No one would see him, no one would hear him, so with shaking hands, Gareth threw his pocketbook at his assailant’s feet.
+The man took it up with a sneer, rifling through it and pulling out Gareth’s Unity identification.
+He held the laminated papers to the light.

 “Looks like junk,” Tag suggested.